GenoRobotics-EPFL/Myrio-Hackathon/README.md

+> [!WARNING]
+> This repository is a prototype, the application has been fully rewritten from scratch [here](https://github.com/anesthetice/Myrio/)

 Myrio is a command-line application designed to identify the taxonomy of a plant from a sample.

 The name Myrio is inspired by the scientific name _Myriophyllum spicatum_, commonly known as Eurasian watermilfoil, an aquatic plant frequently found in the Léman.